Causes | Treatment and Management | You're Not Alone | Get Support

 Pulmonary hypertension (PH) is a disease in which the pulmonary arteries (blood vessels) between the heart and the lungs become blocked by blood clots, narrowed, or even destroyed.
-This leads to high blood pressure, and, if untreated, heart failure.
-Along with chest pain, heart palpitations, and shortness of breath, fatigue is one of the most common symptoms of pulmonary hypertension.
+This leads to high blood pressure and, if untreated, heart failure.
+According to the Pulmonary Hypertension Association, fatigue is one of the most common symptoms of pulmonary hypertension — along with chest pain, heart palpitations, and shortness of breath.

 Everyone feels exhausted from time to time.
 But as those with PH know, fatigue goes beyond everyday tiredness.
 Fatigue can have a significant impact on a person’s ability to perform daily activities as well as their overall quality of life.
 However, there are ways you and your health care provider can work together to manage the symptom.
 Here is what you need to know about fatigue in PH, including what causes it and how it can be managed.